ViktorOsadsky/buildtutor/SETUP.md

 process before it starts the real MCP server.

 **Claude Code:** copy `mcp-config-examples/claude-code.mcp.json` to `.mcp.json`
-in the root of whatever project you'll demo building.
+in the root of the project you want to build with buildtutor.
 Restart Claude Code in that project, then run `/mcp` to confirm `buildtutor` is listed and connected.

 **Cursor:** copy `mcp-config-examples/cursor.mcp.json` into Cursor's MCP settings, same shape.